ros2/ros2_documentation/source/Concepts/About-Composition.rst

 Writing a Component
 -------------------

-Since a component is only built into a shared library it doesn't have a ``main`` function (see `Talker source code <https://github.com/ros2/demos/blob/{REPOS_FILE_BRANCH}/composition/src/talker_component.cpp>`__).
+Since a component is only built into a shared library, it doesn't have a ``main`` function (see `Talker source code <https://github.com/ros2/demos/blob/{REPOS_FILE_BRANCH}/composition/src/talker_component.cpp>`__).
 A component is commonly a subclass of ``rclcpp::Node``.
-Since it is not in control of the thread it shouldn't perform any long running or blocking tasks in its constructor.
+Since it is not in control of the thread, it shouldn't perform any long running or blocking tasks in its constructor.
-Instead it can use timers to get periodic notification.
+Instead, it can use timers to get periodic notifications.
-Additionally it can create publishers, subscribers, servers, and clients.
+Additionally, it can create publishers, subscriptions, servers, and clients.

 An important aspect of making such a class a component is that the class registers itself using macros from the package ``rclcpp_components`` (see the last line in the source code).
 This makes the component discoverable when its library is being loaded into a running process - it acts as kind of an entry point.